 Diabetes and the hair growth cycle

+Diabetes is capable of causing hair loss across the skin, not just the scalp, leading to result that can be quite alarming.
 Typically, hair goes through three stages.
 Diabetes can disrupt this process, slowing hair growth.
 Diabetes can also cause you to lose more hair than you normally would.
 That thinning hair isn’t just on your head.
 Hair loss can occur on your arms, legs, and other body parts.
 When hair regrows, it does so at a slower rate than usual.
 Hair loss in your arms and legs is especially important to report to your doctor because it could be an indication of poor blood flow, which can lead to ulcers or even amputation if left untreated.

 Diabetes can cause hair loss, but you may also lose hair as a result of stress from living with a chronic illness or from diabetes medications.
 Some diabetics have thyroid disease, which can contribute to hair loss.